Shark Tank season 9 episode 12 introduces a “hate connection” app; a coconut water-related invention; DIY lab work; and a breakfast-on-the-go idea.

-No more cutting your coconuts open anymore, simply twist the drill into the coconut with minimal pressure.
-Insert the green Coco Tap and screw into the hole.
-Insert a straw or drink right from the tap.
+With minimal pressure, simply twist the drill into the coconut.
+No more cutting your coconuts open anymore.
+Insert the green Coco Tap and screw it into the hole.
+Drink right from the tap or insert a straw.

 |$200,000 for 5%||$200,000 for 7.5% + 2.5% advisory shares||Mark Cuban|